Struct geo::Polygon [−][src]

 definition of validity.
 Besides the closed LineString

-structure does not enforce
+guarantee, the Polygon structure does not enforce

 validity at this time.
 For example, it is possible to

-construct a Polygon
+construct a Polygon that has:

-- fewer than 3 coordinates per
+- fewer than 3 coordinates per LineStringring

-ring - interior rings that intersect other interior rings
+- interior rings that intersect other interior rings

 - interior rings that extend beyond the exterior ring

-closing operation
+LineString closing operation

-result in a closing operation on a LineString
+Some APIs on Polygon result in a closing operation on a LineString.
+The

 operation is as follows:

-have different values, a
+If a LineString’s first and last Coordinate have different values, a

-will be appended to the LineString
+new Coordinate will be appended to the LineString with a value equal to

-the first Coordinate
+the first Coordinate.

 Implementations

-with the provided exterior LineString
+Create a new Polygon with the provided exterior LineString ring and

-interior LineString
+interior LineString rings.

-, the exterior and interior LineString
+Upon calling new, the exterior and interior LineString rings will

 be closed.